ku-sldg/plih/_posts/2016-06-13-SimpleInterpreters.md

 import Text.ParserCombinators.Parsec
 import Text.ParserCombinators.Parsec.Language
 import Text.ParserCombinators.Parsec.Expr
-import qualified Text.ParserCombinators.Parsec.Token as Token
+import Text.ParserCombinators.Parsec.Token
+import ParserUtils
 {% endhighlight %}

-The definition `tokens` constructs a data structure representing a _lexer_ that converts a string into a sequence of tokens for parsing.
-Here we tell Parsec that we will create a language using `javaStyle` as a basis adding `+` and `-` as reserved operations:

-{% highlight haskell %}
-tokenDef =
-  javaStyle { Token.reservedOpNames = [ "+","-"] }
-{% endhighlight %}

-The lexer itself is created using the `makeTokenParser` called on the `tokens` structure we just created:

-{% highlight haskell %}
-lexer = Token.makeTokenParser tokenDef
-{% endhighlight %}
+The `ParserUtils` has a few definitions that make defining parsers a bit simpler specific to this text.
+You need to have `ParserUtils` in the same directory as your Haskell source or installed in a place where GHCI can find it.

-What we get is collection of token parsers for reserved operations, parenthesis, numbers and white space:
+The biggest thing `ParserUtils` provides is a standard lexer that we can use for all our projects.
+A lexer is simply a parser that converts a stream of characters into a stream of tokens that are language parser can understand.
+What we get from `ParserUtils` is collection of token parsers for reserved operations, parenthesis, numbers and white space.

-{% highlight haskell %}
-reservedOp = Token.reservedOp lexer
-parens = Token.parens lexer
-integer = Token.integer lexer
-whiteSpace = Token.whiteSpace lexer
-{% endhighlight %}

-Now we can create the parser itself.
-The parser, called `expr` is of  type `Parser AE`.
-Note that this is a data structure, not a function.
-As is typical for monadic things it must be run later.
-More on that as we get deeper into interpreter.
-For right now, our parser for _AE_ will be constructed using `buildExpressionParser` on operators `operatiors` and `terms` there we're about to define.
+The parser we will create, called `expr` is of type `Parser AE` - a parser that generates `AE` structures.
+Our parser for `AE` will be constructed using `buildExpressionParser` on operators defined by `operators` and terms defined by `terms` that we're about to create:

 {% highlight haskell %}
 expr :: Parser AE